adiman-dev/Mathurat/README.md

 #Mathurat
 A text based Al-Mathurat library

-This very hard to find a working text based Al-Mathurat in the web.
+It is so hard to find a working text based Al-Mathurat in the web.
+People are sharing images instead of free text.
 So i created this repo.

 Thank you [iwani](https://github.com/iwanikhalid) for helping on the arabic text